0cfernandes00/565_FinalProject/README.md

 - [References](https://github.com/0cfernandes00/565_FinalProject/blob/main/README.md#references)

 ## Introduction
 KTX2Viewer was created to provide an open-source cross-platform SDR + HDR viewer that allows developers and artists to accurately visualize KTX2 textures.
-The project aims to extend RenderDoc and WebGPU/VSCode's gLTF plugin.
+The project aims to extend RenderDoc and VSCode's gLTF plugin.
 Users will have access to information such as channels, alpha blending, mipmap visualization, and tonemapping to interact with.

 Our motivation for this project came from Binomial co-founders Steph Hurlburt and Rich Geldreich.
 They pointed out the need in the industry for a tool that would allow previewing of KTX2 textures.